The latest school closures in Yorkshire as heavy snow set to hit region

-School closures Yorkshire: Schools in Wakefield, Kirklees and Halifax close as heavy snow set to hit Yorkshire
+School closures Yorkshire: Schools in Wakefield, Kirklees, Sheffield and Halifax close as heavy snow set to hit Yorkshire

 Schools in Yorkshire have pre-emptively closed due to fears around heavy snow which is forecast to hit Yorkshire today (Feb 8).